louspringer/aardvark-lemon-virtue/ALV_Database_Schema_Documentation.md

 ### Naming Conventions
 - **Prefixes**:
   - `RAW_`: Used for tables storing raw data directly from external sources.
-  - `DEV_`: Indicates development environment tables, which helps in separating testing and production stages.

 ## Technology Stack
 - **AWS Lambda**: Hosts the Python function that interacts with the Proxycurl service.